Transporting a car across an ocean can be a hassle, and putting in the time to find a reliable carrier isn’t all that much fun.

 Next, start doing research on potential costs.
 We’ve given you samples above, but even though you know how much it’ll cost in general, it’s time to start getting specific.
 Not all auto shipping companies will disclose their rate online, so in most cases, you’ll have to request a quote.

 Keep in mind that any prices that you see online may not be totally up-to-date as surcharges and fuel prices can cause rates to change often.
-You should be able to have a pretty good idea how much you’ll be spending once you’re done with this step.
+You should be able to have a pretty good idea of how much you’ll be spending once you’re done with this step.

 When requesting quotes, look at the dollar amounts and compare them with each other.
 Besides that, make sure to actually see what’s included for each amount.
 Read it carefully so that you know exactly what you’re getting.